 At night, the four of us slept outside and under the night sky.
 We admired the heavens for ages and were never cold – the blanket of stars above was all that was needed.

-In the following sections, you will find three different itineraries that cover Jordan in great depth.
-Over the course of these backpacker routes, you will experience much of what Jordan has to offer.
-You will visit Petra, the Wadi Rum, travel along the King’s Way, and more.
+In the following sections, you will find three different itineraries for backpacking Jordan with a great depth of coverage.
+Over the course of these backpacker routes, you will experience much of what there is to do in Jordan.
+You will visit Petra, the Wadi Rum, travel along the King’s Way, and so much more.

 Below is a list of four travel itineraries for backpacking through Jordan.
 They vary from one week to 10 days in length and cover the majority of the top things to do in Jordan.